 We bought our Middle Eastern Metal Lamp in Egypt – but you’ll see similar lamps in the markets around Morocco and Turkey as well.
 It is nearly impossible to see these beauties all lit up in the markets and not have the urge to pick one up for yourself.

 The lamps are either gold or silver and have intricate little designs that cast interesting shadows on the walls at night.
 And they come in all shapes and sizes – from massive hanging chandeliers to small bedside tables.
 But no matter how well you pack these treasures, it’s unlikely you’ll be able to get them home without a ding or two.

 So this one might be a bit of a stretch for this list.
-Not because my 6 Vietnamese silk lanterns aren’t some of my favorite travel treasures, but because they really should cost about $3 USD each.
-If you buy them in the cute little town of Hoi An you can get 5 of them for the cost of just 1 if you buy it on Amazon.
+Not because my six Vietnamese silk lanterns aren’t some of my favorite travel souvenirs and treasures, but because they really should cost about $3 USD each.
+If you buy them in the cute little town of Hoi An, you can get five of them for the cost of just one if you buy them on Amazon.

 If you don’t mind dropping some change, Vietnamese silk lanterns come in a variety of shapes, sizes, and colors and look pretty amazing when hung from a tree in your backyard.
 Add some string lights and it’ll create the perfect ambiance for a warm evening, sipping wine on your patio.

 It’s relatively common to see two small bulls made of clay placed side-by-side on the roofs of houses in Peru, especially in the countryside.
 These are “Pucara bulls” and Andean people believe that they bring happiness, protection, and prosperity to their home.

 These Pucara bulls are also a popular souvenir item to bring home to remind you of your time in Peru.
 You can purchase the simple orange clay versions that are found on the rooftops, or you can buy something more colorful (but less traditional).